dave4420/boilerplate/express+npm+pg/README.md

-I’ve never actually used Express professionally — I’ve built REST APIs in Typescript using serverless (Lambda and API Gateway under the hood), and serverful REST APIs in other languages (e.g. in Scala using Akka HTTP).
+I’ve never actually used Express professionally — I’ve built REST APIs in Typescript using serverless (Lambda and API Gateway under the hood), and serverful REST APIs in other languages (e.g. in Scala using Akka HTTP), but this might be a little off with the Express-specific parts.
+Hopefully not though.

 ## Prerequisites